MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pregister_event_callback.md

 #### - callbackContext [in]

 Specifies a context value for the callback routine.
 The caller casts the context value to type PVOID.
 When a codec generates an unsolicited response that contains the specified tag, the HD Audio bus driver passes the context value to the callback routine as a call parameter.

+#### - tag [out]

+Retrieves a tag value that identifies the unsolicited response.
+This parameter points to a caller-allocated UCHAR variable into which the routine writes the tag value.
+The caller should specify this tag value when programming the codec or codecs to generate the unsolicited response.
+For more information, see the following Remarks section.

 ## -returns